Esri/arcgis-maps-sdk-toolkit-qt/README.md

 - in QtCreator open `/toolkitqml/toolkitqml.pro` to open the project.
 - locate the `# TOOLS` section of the `.pro` file and comment out any tools you _do not_ wish to include in the library.
 - build the project
-- run `make install` (on winddows you can add a custom build step to do this using the `jom` library - e.g.
+- run `make install` on windows you can add a custom build step to do this using the `jom` library - e.g.

 `C:\Qt\Tools\QtCreator\bin\jom.exe install`